Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Health**: You gain maximum hit points equal to your level.

 **Atrophy**: Whenever you _Immobilize_ a creature, you can roll 1d20.
-If you "critically hit" the duration of the immobilization is increased by half the original duration, to a minimum of 6 additional seconds.
+If you "critically hit" the duration or range of the immobilization is increased by half the original duration, to a minimum of 6 additional seconds.

 **Crit Chance**: You gain +1 crit chance